-If you don’t have enough fruit juice or fruit to do this, use some filtered water instead, as tap water contains additives and will change the overall flavour of the wine.
+If you don’t have enough fruit juice or fruit to do this, use some filtered water instead, as tap water contains additives and will change the overall flavor of the wine.

 You can now add your Campden tablet to your large container of fruit juice, which will cause sulfur dioxide to be released into the liquid, killing any wild yeast and bacteria.